kingston-hackSpace/Audio_Recording/teensy4_0.md

 ---
 ### HARDWARE

-- Teensy 4.1
+- Teensy 4.0

-- Teensy Audio Shield with electret microphone (soldered)
+- Teensy Audio Shield with electret microphone

 - USB‑A to USB‑Micro cable